bamorim/2022-elixir-conf-eu/presentation.md

 ---

-# Grafana, Loki and LogQL are Awesome
+# Grafana, Loki and LogQL are awesome

 ![](images/complex-logql-query.png)